marczaku/204-cpp-oop/4-copy-and-move/README.md

 ```

 Invoked When:
-- copying into uninitialized object
+- copying into an uninitialized object

 Shallow Copy:
 - copy pointer